opencadc/reg/reg/README.md

 See <a href="https://github.com/opencadc/reg/tree/master/cadc-vosi">cadc-vosi</a> for common service state control.

-## content
+## OAI publishing content
 The _content_ (registry records to publish) are simply XML files stored in `/content` directory in the container.
-Tthe old location `/config/content` is deprecated but is still checked and used if `/content` does not exist or is empty (removal: TBD).
+The old location `/config/content` is deprecated but is still checked and used if `/content` does not exist or is empty (removal of backwards compatible check: TBD).
+This separation allows instance config and content to be included by different mechanisms.

 See: `example-content`.
 The following files are required:
 ### Identify.xml